 CVE-2025-24621 Overview

-CVE-2025-24621 is a Reflected Cross-Site Scripting (XSS) vulnerability in the Arconix Shortcodes WordPress plugin developed by tychesoftwares.
-The vulnerability stems from improper neutralization of input during web page generation, allowing attackers to inject malicious scripts that execute in the context of a victim's browser session.
+CVE-2025-24621 is a reflected Cross-Site Scripting (XSS) vulnerability in the Arconix Shortcodes WordPress plugin developed by tychesoftwares.
+The flaw stems from improper neutralization of user input during web page generation [CWE-79].
+All plugin versions through 2.1.15 are affected.
+An attacker can craft a malicious URL that, when clicked by an authenticated or unauthenticated victim, executes arbitrary JavaScript in the victim's browser session.
+Successful exploitation can lead to session theft, credential harvesting, or unauthorized actions in the WordPress context.

 Critical Impact